sukiiiiiS7/growai-deploy/src/leaf/README.md

 ```

 ---
+### Weather-Aware Watering Recommendation

+We use the Open-Meteo API to check for near-future rainfall based on the user's geolocation.
+This ensures watering is skipped when rain is expected — useful even for semi-outdoor environments like balconies or window sills.
+---
 Dataset not included in this repository due to size and licensing.
 Please follow instructions in `leaf/README.md` to rebuild the dataset locally.